Phone Survey Option Improves Customer Retention and Satisfaction

 The company’s claims division is one of its customer-facing wings and uses surveys to gauge customer satisfaction.
-These surveys are deployed over the phone using an IVR system, and via the web.
+These surveys are deployed over the phone using an interactive voice response (IVR) system and via the web.

-Lincoln noted her company did some research and found that “Plum was the best known in the industry for IVR” and Maritz also recommended the company to Erie.
-It was also an advantage that the company Erie selected to deploy its web surveys, ConfirmIt, is also a Plum partner.
-Because Erie already used a web survey the task at hand became translating it to the voice channel.
-ConfirmIt was instrumental in designing and building the survey.
-Erie highly valued their combination of strategic and operational skills, so they could easily lead the integration.
+While researching vendors, Lincoln found that “Plum [Plum Voice] was the best known in the industry for IVR” and recommended it within her professional network.
+An added advantage was that Erie selected ConfirmIt to design, build and deploy its web surveys, and they also are a Plum partner.
+Since the web survey application was already in play, the task became translating it to the voice channel.
+Erie highly valued ConfirmIt’s combination of strategic and operational skills, so they could easily lead the integration.

-The nightly data transfers enabled Erie to tie customer feedback to specific customer service representatives.
+The nightly data transfers enabled Erie to tie customer feedback to specific customer service representatives (CSR).
 The company established a customer satisfaction index (CSI) metric and tied it to CSR bonuses.
 The CSI gets updated daily and pushed out to over 300 claims management personnel in real-time.